rahultayal22/Laundary-Service-Chatbot/README.md

 # Laundary-Service-Chatbot

-An AI Chatbot using Watson Assistant On Laundry Service by creating various intents,entites and dialog nodes.
+An AI Chatbot using Watson Assistant On Laundry Service by creating various intents, entites and dialog nodes.